Nut Butter Morning Oats | Ultralight Backpacking Recipe

 OPTIONAL

-- ¼ cup (17 g) milk powder, non-fat (substitution), reduced-calorie option
+- ¼ cup (17 g) milk powder, non-fat (substitution), heart-healthy option

-- almond milk powder (substitution), vegan, reflux-friendly option
+- ¼ cup (19 g) soy milk powder (substitution), vegan, reflux-friendly option

-- soy milk powder (substitution), vegan, reflux-friendly option
+- ¼ cup (26 g) cashew milk powder (substitution), vegan, reflux-friendly option

-- brown sugar substitute (substitution), no-added-sugar option
+- brown sugar substitute (substitution), low-sugar option

-- ¼ cup peanut powder (substitution)
+- ¼ cup (32 g) peanut powder (substitution)

 INSTRUCTIONS (per serving)